cuerdox/tsd/README.md

 ### Network architecture overview

-The most simple architecture to implement solution for this problem was chosen to include a simple fully connected classification network shared among all tokens which receives contextual hidden representation for a token from the underlying transformer model and an embedding layer with specific learned value for each token to compensate for mis-alignment among token class identifiers.
-During final testing a heuristic approach is used to combine predicted senses from multiple tokens representing a full word from test corpora is used, which will be unnecessary once model architecture is changed to the transformer architecture in further experiments.
+The simplest architecture to implement solution for this problem was chosen to include a fully connected classification network shared among all tokens which receives contextual hidden representation for a token from the underlying transformer model and an embedding layer with specific learned value for each token to compensate for mis-alignment among token class identifiers.
+During final testing a heuristic approach is used to combine predicted senses from multiple tokens for multi-token word from test corpora, which will be unnecessary once model architecture is changed to the transformer architecture in further experiments.

 Three ways of combining token contextual representation with dimension `ctx_dim` and learnable token embedding with dimension `emb_dim` were estimated: